hylandtechoutreach/peeke-internship-2025/ContributionGuide.md

 ## Pushing to the Remote Feature Branch
 Once changes are committed (i.e., saved) to your local branch, it's time to push them up to the remote feature branch.
 This is possible using the VS Code GUI, or simply the `git push` command.
 Depending on how your branch was created, it may be necessary to [set the upstream](https://stackoverflow.com/questions/18031946/when-doing-a-git-push-what-does-set-upstream-do) so your local feature branch properly points to the remote feature branch.

-This will also require authentication, and proper collaborator status within the repository - so make sure to share your GitHub username with the mentors, and use your credentials to push!
+This will also require user confirguration and authentication, as well as proper collaborator status within the repository - so make sure to share your GitHub username with the mentors, and use your credentials to push!

 ## Pulling & Merging from the Main Branch
 Throughout the development process, you should constantly be pulling the latest version of the **main** branch and merging it into your feature branch.
 These commands can accomplish this: